 Just one 8-ounce glass of milk provides 8 grams of quality protein!

 Be sure to adjust your nutrition plan to get the most out of your workouts.
-Fuel your body for optimal performance with a balanced breakfast, a pre-practice snack, good hydration, and intentional recovery.
+Fuel your body for optimal performance with a balanced breakfast, a pre-practice snack, good hydration, and intentional recovery full of dairy nutrition.

 Ashley Delk Licata, PhD, RDN, LDN, CSSD is an Assistant Professor at Winthrop University in Rock Hill, SC.
 She is a sports dietitian who has worked with athletes of all levels, and her research focuses on the effects of nutrition timing on body composition in athletes.
 She is passionate about helping people apply evidence-based research to their everyday lives.